 7. Public Safety Concerns.
-St. Michael's Media of Baltimore (SMMB) is a non-profit entity that publishes news stories about issues of interest to Catholics.
-SMMB applied to hold a "prayer rally and conference" at the Baltimore Amphitheater on the same day that the U.S. Conference of Catholic Bishops (USCCB) planned to hold its annual meeting at the hotel across the street.
-The Amphitheater is owned and operated by the City and available for rent by local groups.
-The SMMB application included a list of speakers and described the SMMB event as an effort to publicize the failures of the USCCB to provide remedies for the adult victims of child sexual abuse by members of the clergy.
-City officials decided to reject the SMMB application based on internet sources indicating that some of the SMMB speakers described the January 6 defendants as "political prisoners."
-The City officials informed the SMMB that since "the views of some of the speakers would be expected provoke a strong reaction from a hostile audience that increased the likelihood of clashes and disturbances," the City's well-founded "public safety concerns" in avoiding "the prospect of property damage and violence" required the rejection of the SMMB's application.
-When the SMMB files suit to challenge the City's decision, is it likely to succeed on the merits of its claim that the City's rejection violated the First Amendment?
+St. Michael's Media of Baltimore (SMMB) is a non-profit entity that publishes news stories of interest to Catholics.
+SMMB applied for a permit to hold a "prayer rally and conference" at the Baltimore Amphitheater on the same day that the U.S. Conference of Catholic Bishops (USCCB) planned to hold its annual meeting at the hotel across the street.
+The Amphitheater is owned and operated by the City and available for rental by local groups.
+The SMMB application included a list of speakers and described the event as an effort to publicize the failure of the USCCB to provide remedies for the adult victims of child sexual abuse by clergy.
+City officials rejected the SMMB application based on internet sources indicating that some of the speakers describe the January 6 defendants as "political prisoners."
+City officials informed the SMMB that since "the views of some of the speakers would be expected provoke a strong reaction from a hostile audience, and increase the likelihood of clashes and disturbances," the City's well-founded "public safety concerns" in avoiding "the prospect of property damage and violence" required the rejection of the SMMB's application.
+Is SMMB First Amendment challenge to the City's decision likely to succeed?
 See St. Michael's Media, Inc. v.
 Mayor and City Council of Baltimore, 566 F. Supp.3d 327 (D. Md.
 2021).